developer-zebra/developer-zebra-site/src/mx/4-4/wireless/dhcp/index.md

 >This parm allows you to control whether a request for a NTP Server Address will be sent by the DHCP Client to the DHCP Server in the DHCP Request.
 When requested, the DHCP Server will return the NTP Server Address to the device in the DHCP Acknowledgment.

 >**Note:** The DHCP Client does not automatically use the value returned by this DHCP Option to configure the device to acquire the Date and Time from the returned NTP Server.
-To configure a device to acquire the Date and Time from the NTP Server, the value of the returned NTP Server Address would need to be obtained using the DhcpOptionMgr Feature Type and then used to configure AutoTime via the Clock Feature Type.
+To configure a device to acquire the Date and Time from the NTP Server, the value of the returned NTP Server Address would need to be obtained using the DhcpOptionMgr and then used to configure AutoTime via the Clock.

 <div class="parm-table">
  <table>